apache/nifi/minifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 This launches MiNiFi and leaves it running in the foreground.
 To shut down NiFi, select the window that was launched and hold the Ctrl key while pressing C.

 # Working with DataFlows
 When you are working with a MiNiFi dataflow, you should design it, add any additional configuration your environment or use case requires, and then deploy your dataflow.
 MiNiFi is not designed to accommodate substantial mid-dataflow configuration.
+Prior to version 2.0.0-M1 minifi accepted configuration by yaml in the config.yml file.
+With versions 2.0.0-M1 or newer this is no longer supported.
+The flow.json.raw file must be used.

 ## Setting up Your DataFlow

 ### Manually from a NiFi Dataflow
 You can use the MiNiFi Toolkit, located in your MiNiFi installation directory, and any NiFi instance to set up the dataflow you want MiNiFi to run:

-1. Launch NiFi
+1. Launch NiFi UI
 2. Create a dataflow.
-3. Export the dataflow in JSON format.
+3. Download the flow.xml.gz file, and extract it with `gunzip -k flow.json.gz`
 4. Move your new .json file to `minifi/conf`.
-5. Rename your .json file _flow.json.raw_.
+5. Rename your .json file to `flow.json.raw`

 **Note:** You can use one template at a time, per MiNiFi instance.